Skip to content

 Subagent spawningagents: dict[str, AgentDefinition] in optionsclaude-agent-sdk

 The tool use system is mature.
-It supports parallel tool calls with multiple tool_use blocks per response, dynamic tool discovery via tool_search to avoid 50,000+ token upfront definitions, strict: true schema enforcement, and fine-grained per-tool streaming via eager_input_streaming.
+It supports parallel tool calls with multiple tool_use blocks per response, deferred loading through the tool search tool so large catalogs stay out of the opening context, strict schema enforcement, and per-tool streaming via eager_input_streaming.

 python